lowcodeunit/public-web-docs/docs/introduction/overview.md

 # Welcome to Fathym LowCodeUnit

-Fathym's LowCodeUnit is a virtual development team that automates the delivery of modern web projects.
+Fathym's LowCodeUnit helps you develop, automate, and manage the delivery of modern web projects.
 Take control of DevOps processes with a complete platform for hosting, continuously building, and deploying your applications.
 As your project grows, learn how to authenticate your users, build complex micro frontends, A/B test user experiences and more.

 We take care of the tediuos, boilerplate aspects of project delivery so you can focus on discovering and providing value to your users.